Our services for children and families

-We run a Parent Peer to Peer Support programme along with CanCare Living, Childhood Cancer Foundation, and CanTeen Ireland that connects parents of children with cancer with trained parent volunteers who really know what the parent is going through.
-All our parent volunteers have children who, in the past, have been treated for cancer.
-This service is also available to other adult family members (e.g. grandparents, aunts etc).
+We run a Parent Peer-to-Peer Support programme along with CanCare for Living, Childhood Cancer Foundation, and CanTeen Ireland.
+The programme connects parents of children with cancer with trained parent volunteers who really know what the parent is going through.
+All our parent volunteers have children who have been treated for cancer in the past.

 Information about childhood cancer

-- Helping Hand - A guide for parents of children with a brain tumour
+- Understanding brain and spinal cord tumours in children - A guide for parents of children with a brain tumour

 - Precious Times - A handbook on palliative care for parents of children with cancer